 Impact and Result

-- Leverage McLean & Company’s hybrid structure that benefits from the advantages of the traditional and broadband approaches.
+- Leverage McLean & Company’s approach to building a hybrid pay structure that benefits from the advantages of the traditional and broadband approaches.

 - Empower managers by involving them in matching benchmarked jobs with market data and educating them on salary administration guidelines.